Flow-priority optimization of additively manufactured variable-TPMS lattice heat exchanger based on macroscopic analysis: Discussion

 It can also be observed that the discrepancy between the macroscopic and detailed geometry analyses increases as the flow rate increases.
 A similar trend was observed in the pressure loss results shown in Fig. \ref{pressure}, suggesting that the error originates from the flow analysis.

-The reason for this flow rate dependent error in the macroscopic flow model is that the effective material properties used in the macroscopic analysis were derived by applying a pressure difference of 500 Pa over a channel length of 0.1 m, as described in Section 3.1.1.
+The reason for this flow rate dependent error in the macroscopic flow model is that the effective parameters used in the macroscopic analysis were derived by applying a pressure difference of 500 Pa over a channel length of 0.1 m, as described in Section 3.1.
 This pressure difference corresponds to a flow rate of approximately 300--400 mL/min.
 In other words, the model yielded good accuracy within the flow-rate range.
-However, as the flow rate increases, the validity of the effective material properties deteriorates, leading to reduced accuracy.
+However, as the flow rate increases, the effective parameters deteriorate, leading to reduced accuracy.

+To examine this point, the pressure difference used to derive the effective parameters was doubled (assuming a pressure difference of 1 kPa over a channel length of 0.1 m), and the results of the macroscopic analysis using these newly derived effective properties were added to Fig. \ref{comparison}.
+The results show that almost no difference was observed for the uniform lattice, whereas an improvement in accuracy in the high flow-rate region was observed only for the optimal lattice.
+This indicates that the discrepancy cannot be explained solely by the pressure-difference condition used in deriving the effective parameters.
+Rather, the results suggest that this issue is also closely related to the accuracy of the RVE when applied to spatially non-uniform lattice structures, as discussed earlier.
+Therefore, a more comprehensive investigation that simultaneously considers the flow-rate dependence of the effective parameters and the spatial non-periodicity of the lattice structure will be required.

+Furthermore, if the present framework is to be used to obtain an optimal design that exhibits good performance over a wide range of flow rates, the computational cost would increase in proportion to the number of models employed.
+One possible approach is to prepare several models in which the effective parameters are derived for different pressure ranges, perform analyses for all these models, and treat the obtained results within a multi-objective optimization framework.